zenodo/zenodo/docs/development/process.rst

    https://caremad.io/2013/07/setup-vs-requirement/

-The concrete requirements for Zenodo are divided over a number of requirements files which broadly falls in two categories:
+The concrete requirements for Zenodo are divided over a number of requirements files which broadly fall in two categories:

 **Base requirements:**